bisesi/Toxins-Growth-Rate/toxin-tutorial/docs/building-models.md

 # Building metabolic models with signaling compound production or response

-The first step to running simulations with signaling compounds is building metabolic models that can accommodate the production of or response to these compounds.
+Once users are familiar with the `add_signal` and `add_multitoxin` functions, the first step to running simulations with signaling compounds is building metabolic models that can accommodate the production of or response to these compounds.
 We will detail several model-building processes, including the approach taken in our paper.

 ## Adding new signals to existing models